pebble-dev/rebble-help/_topic/ios-app-unavailable.md

 While Rebble are working on a replacement app, it is not yet ready for use.
 If you are an iOS developer, [get in touch!](https://rebble.io/contact)

 There are a few workaround options for install the app.
-The simplest is detailed in [this help topic](/sideload-ios-app).
+The simplest is detailed in the [sideloading guide](/sideload-ios-app).
 For more options or further questions, [join us on Discord](https://rebble.io/discord).